The Complete Ecommerce SEO Guide for Beginners

 Google autocomplete suggestions when typing "dog food" into the search box

-These suggestions are based on what people are actively searching for (as well as their location, and what they’ve searched for in the past).
+These suggestions are based on what people are actively searching for.
+As well as your location and search history (so you might want to do it in an incognito/private window).

-Another great way to find keywords is to check out the “Related searches” section at the bottom of Google’s search results.
+Another great (free) way to find ecommerce keywords is to check out the “Related searches” section at the bottom of Google’s search results.

-Then, scroll down until you see the box labeled “Related searches.”
-You’ll notice a number of keywords closely related to the searched term.
+After you run a search, scroll down until you see the box labeled “Related searches.”
+It contains keywords closely related to the search query.

 Google’s "Related searches" section for "dry dog food"